Blog -

 The Use Admin Field Labels? section only matters if you added Admin Labels.
 If that’s not the case, set it to False.

 The last setting is Unique Name.
 It requires you to input a descriptor for this particular Zap and form.
 Gravity Forms will use it for handling the data (i.e. creating a feed).
 For that reason, it needs to be one of a kind and not be used for any other purpose.
-Below is what it looks like in our example.

-Click on Continue with selected record to run the test.
 If all works as intended, Zapier will move on to the next step.

-8. Establish a Connection to Excel
+8. Establish a connection to Excel

 When you click the Sign in button, it opens up a new window in which you need to log in to your Microsoft account.
-When you do, it asks you to grant permission to share data with Gravity Forms.

-9. Configure Your Spreadsheet and Test the Connection
+9. Configure your spreadsheet and test the connection

-- Storage source — We’ve left this as OneDrive.
+• Storage source – We’ve left this as OneDrive.

-- Folder — Choose the subfolder where you put your spreadsheet, in our case Documents.
+• Folder – Choose the subfolder where you put your spreadsheet, in our case Documents.

-- Spreadsheet — Once you have completed the above choices, you should be able to pick your spreadsheet by name from this menu.
+• Workbook – Once you have completed the above choices, you should be able to pick your spreadsheet by name from this menu.

-- Worksheet — The final step is to choose the worksheet inside the spreadsheet where you want to save your incoming data.
+• Worksheet — The final step is to choose the worksheet inside the spreadsheet where you want to save your incoming data.
 In this case that’s simply Sheet1.

 When you select your worksheet, it should open up a few more fields that correspond to the column headings we created earlier in Excel.

 When you click into one of them, it allows you to assign form data to each.
-That way, you can map your subscriber’s first name to the first name column, their email address to the email address column, etc. You can also add data manually, such as when you might need a space or comma between two data sets.
+That way, you can map your subscriber’s first name to the first name column, their email address to the email address column, etc.

 Click Continue when you are done.